akuklev/HOCC/README.md

 § The HOCC Project
 ------------------

-Over the course of the last five years in JetBrains Research I've been intensely working solving the expressivity problems of the foundational systems modern proof assistants are based on, as well as on their syntax while taking considerations of most flexible extensibility and interoperability with computer algebra systems and STM solvers into account.
+Over the course of the last five years in JetBrains Research I've been intensely working on solving the expressivity problems of the foundational systems modern proof assistants are based on, as well as on their syntax while taking considerations of most flexible extensibility and interoperability with computer algebra systems and STM solvers into account.
 In present series of drafts I present